cornmetto/yurt/README.md

 Since this will be the first boot, yurt will install and configure LXD.

 That's it!
 You are now ready to launch some containers.
-The containers are assigned with IP addresses that are reachable from the host.
-At this time we support only images from https://images.linuxcontainers.org/.
-The following commands create and start alpine and ubuntu containers respectively.
+At this time we support amd64 images from https://images.linuxcontainers.org/ only.
+Run `yurt images` to view them.

 ```
 $ yurt launch alpine/3.11 instance1